nhsbsa-data-analytics/nhsbsaShinyR/README.md

 Functionality to make adding and reviewing text of the app is available.
 Check out the vignette by running `vignette("writing-and-reviewing-text", "nhsbsaShinyR")`.

+The example shiny app also features logging to track visits, using the `shinyusertracking` package.
+A vignette with usage process is available in that package, see the [installation instructions](https://github.com/nhsbsa-data-analytics/shinyusertracking?tab=readme-ov-file#installation) on its GitHub page.

 ## Structure

 The package is structured as below.
 See the "Using this template" section for further details of the files.